 In addition to the paper Fastpass, you should be given a “Multiple Experience” Fastpass digitally on My Disney Experience.

 NOTE: Rise of the Resistance is listed as a “Fastpass” on this list.
-It is actually giving you access to the Boarding Groups line, this digital version acts like a Fastpass everywhere in Hollywood Studios EXCEPT Rise of the Resistance.
+It is actually giving you access to the Rise of the Resistance Boarding Group line, this digital version acts like a Fastpass everywhere in Hollywood Studios EXCEPT Rise of the Resistance.
 It is a great plus for the Millennium Falcon though!

 What happens if my Boarding Group is never called?